 - Sabbaday Falls (tall waterfall, easy walk)

-- Rocky Gorge Scenic Area (stunning in the early morning)
+- Rocky Gorge Scenic Area (go early, it’s stunning in the morning light)

-- Hancock Overlook (go at sunrise for drone shots)
+- Hancock Overlook (sunrise is the move here for drone shots)

 - Russell-Colbath House Cemetery for spooky vibes

-- Loon Mountain Resort (take a lift ticket up for great views and grab food at the top of the mountain!)
+- Loon Mountain Resort (take a lift ticket up for great views and grab food at the top)

 - Optional detours to Dixville Notch and Franconia Notch State Park

 Pro Tip: Get up early.
-By 10 a.m. on Saturday, we hit a full-on traffic jam but we started at sunrise so we had almost finished our drive.
+By 10 a.m. on Saturday, we hit a full-on traffic jam, but we started at sunrise so we had almost finished our drive by then.
 Aim to hit the road at dawn.
-For real.
 You can nap later.

 Other Tips:

 - Ride the Conway Scenic Railroad if you have an extra day.
-Next time I want to ride this since I love trains!
+I love trains and this is next on my list.

-- Book Flume Gorge tickets in advance (we didn’t and couldn’t get in).
+- Book Flume Gorge tickets in advance.
+We didn’t and couldn’t get in, which was a bummer.

 Off-The-Kanc Suggestions: